 - Information about majors outside of CLAS: speak with the assigned advisors for the college that offers that major.

 - Advising about major or minor requirements: speak with your major/minor department (department addresses are listed at the top of each department’s section in the Schedule of Courses.
+Learn more about who your advisor is.

 - If a course is departmentally controlled, you must talk to the department that offers the class to see if you are eligible to register for it.